Scalable Gaussian Processes on Discrete Domains: Experiments

 \section{Experiments}

-We compared different inducing point optimization methods for sparse GPs on toy data sets in regression, classification, and latent Bayesian inference settings.
-We then validated our framework's performance on two real-world DNA sequence data sets from the UCI repository \citep{Dheeru2017-ap}.
-We used support vector machines (SVMs) with \emph{post hoc} uncertainty calibration as a competitive benchmark method.
+We compared different inducing point optimization methods for sparse GPs on toy datasets in regression and classification settings.
+We then validated our framework's performance on two real-world DNA sequence datasets from the UCI repository \cite{Dheeru2017-ap} and the DREAM5 dataset \cite{weirauch2013evaluation}.
+We used support vector machines (SVMs) \cite{hearst1998support} with \emph{post hoc} uncertainty calibration \cite{Platt1999-zy} as a competitive benchmark method for the classification tasks.

-We find that our sparse string GP framework performs well when compared to full string GPs in a number of different settings.
+We find that our sparse string GP framework performs well when compared to full string GPs in these diverse settings.
 Moreover, the inducing points selected by the algorithm align well with the natural intuition for inducing points on continuous domains.
 Our framework offers comparable predictive performance with SVMs but yields superior uncertainty calibration.
-Furthermore, it performs well using different likelihoods, including Gaussian, Bernoulli, and Poisson, which demonstrates its utility as a general method.
-For example, our method is able to model count data in a natural manner by using a Poisson likelihood, which is difficult, if not impossible, to achieve with SVMs.